Zabamund/T22_getting_started/Installation_and_setup.md

 ## Choosing a text editor

 To write code, well, you're going to need to _write_ code!
-And because python can be quite particular about formatting, you'll need a text editor.
+And because Python can be quite particular about formatting, you'll need a decent text editor.

 ----